Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 The "Puppy Apartment" Method

 "Puppy apartments" have recently received rave reviews to help with a well-known challenge: potty-training puppies.
 It is a well-known fact that a great number of puppies are surrendered to shelters and put to sleep simply because the owners found potty-training too challenging.
 The so-called puppy apartment is built in such a way as to make the process easier.

 But do they work?
-As a certified dog trainer I have observed pros and cons to using a puppy apartment to train dogs.
+As a certified dog trainer, I have observed the pros and cons to using a puppy apartment to train dogs.
 I'll discuss them both here, as well as how the method is meant to work.

 What Is a Puppy Apartment?